An Improved Solution for Restricted and Uncertain TRQ: Explicit CSPTRQ

-In summary, the tactic presented in this subsection has two benefits.
-It not only eliminates the possible fault produced by Equation \ref{equation:swapping compuation}, but also prunes some objects in the early stages, without the need of obtaining the final results of their uncertainty regions.
-We remark that the idea above is inspired by \cite{ZhijieWang:ProbabilisticCORR}; our method (discussed in this subsection) actually incorporated some pruning mechanisms in \cite{ZhijieWang:ProbabilisticCORR}, and developed new pruning mechanisms.
-Furthermore, we should note that $s$ (discussed in the rest of this paper) refers to the correct result since we already eliminated the possible fault.
+While this method is pretty simple, we can easily see that it gains two benefits: it not only eliminates the possible fault produced by Equation (\ref{equation:swapping compuation}), but also prunes some objects in the early stages, without the need of obtaining the final results of their uncertainty regions.
+See, e.g., Figure \ref{fig:unreachability:a}, $o$ can be pruned after executing (only) one subtraction operation.